ace-bibabo/Hey-Mate/README.md

 ## Overview

-This system provides a robust chatbot interface designed for **Admins** and **Users**.
-Admins configure prompts that guide the chatbot's responses, while Users interact with the chatbot to gain industry-specific insights.
+This application provides a robust chatbot interface designed for **Admins** and **Users**.
+Admins configure prompts that guide the chatbot's responses, while Users interact with the chatbot to gain specific insights based on the local knowledge base.

 An advanced feature, **Retrieval-Augmented Generation (RAG)**, enables the chatbot to retrieve and generate answers based on user-uploaded documents, providing responses grounded in specific user-provided knowledge.